 Rent a Car

-Don’t want someone else driving you around?
-Renting a car is easy in Panama and in El Cangrejo there are at least 10 rental car agencies.
-Please note that traffic is usually horrendous during the weekdays from 7 to 9:30 am, around 12 noon, and from 4 to 7pm.
-If you want to get somewhere fast then don’t drive because not only is traffic terrible, but the numerous potholes punctuating the roads will definitely slow you down.
-Additionally, you’ll find that rental car companies don’t tend to include insurance in their list pricing so be ready to pay an additional $50-100 per day on top of that list price you see.
+If you want to get somewhere fast then beware of the many potholes in the roads that will definitely slow you down.
+Additionally, you’ll find that rental car companies don’t tend to include insurance in their list pricing.
+So be ready to pay an additional $50-100 per day on top of that list price you see.

 Take the METROBUS